KiandaBPM/docs/content/docs/platform/rules/users/update-user-property.md

 ## Before getting started

 In advance of using the **Update user property** rule, in your process you need to have created at least one or more forms.
-The lookup user by property rule also requires you to select a **user profile source**, the source can be  the **Current user** or a **User picker** field.
+The update user property rule also requires you to select a **user profile source**, the source can be the **Current user** or a **User picker** field.
 When selecting the **current user** option, you will target the **property** of the user that is **currently** using the form.
 When you pick the **user picker field**, you need to create a **User picker** field which is used to specify a user when updating a property.
 For best practices you can create a text box field which will represent the new value of the property you want to update.

 - **User picker (required)** - field used to select a user for which you want to update a property.
+To learn more about user picker field go to [User picker control](/docs/platform/controls/input/user-picker/).
-- **Text box (optional)** - field representing the new value of the property you want to update.
+- **Text box (optional)** - field representing the **new value** of the property you want to update.
+To learn more about text box field go to [Text box control](/docs/platform/controls/input/textbox/).

 ## How to get started